finos/community/docs/development-infrastructure/continuous-integration/docker.md

           password: ${{ secrets.DOCKER_PASSWORD }}
 ```

 The following bit tags the image depending on whether the workflow got triggered on release or a regular push.
-Then, it automatically sets the tag name to the repository name and appends ":latest", ":main" or ":X.Y" depending on what triggered the flow:
+Then, it automatically sets the tag name to the repository name and appends `:latest`, `:main` or `:X.Y` depending on what triggered the flow:

 ```yml
       - name: Set Docker Image Tag